Tai-Min/Statek-UAV/instructions/04_remote_environment_setup.md

 ```
 in your WSL terminal every time you start it. </br>

-You can add this line to your .bashrc file.
+You can add this line to your .bashrc file for convenience.

 ## VS Code setup
-Instal Remote - SSH and PlatformIO IDE extensions
+Instal Remote - SSH extension.

 Next: []()